AlexanderChiudini/MsPacMan-85EAG/README.md

 Ms. Pac-Man: Maastricht
 =============

-This is the repository for the "maastricht" Ms. Pac-Man agent.
+This is a representation repository of the "maastricht" Ms. Pac-Man agent.

 The agent won the CIG'12 edition of the Ms. Pac-Man vs Ghost Team competition: http://www.pacman-vs-ghosts.net/competitions/4